hypered/reesd-builder/README.md

 The `images.reesd.com/reesd/builder` Docker image is used to clone a GitHub repository and `docker build` the images found in it.

 ## Example usage

-The repository to build must contain an `Imagename` file per image to build.
 An example repository is https://github.com/hypered/reesd-hello.

 The builder needs: